mqSociology/underthehood/content/docs/_index.md

 * How the website is setup (where it is hosted, how it is deployed, what Hugo is, etc.)

-* What the config.toml file is and a rundown of some useful variables contained withing
+* What the config.toml file is and a rundown of some useful variables contained within

 * How to manage redirects